Korean War Army Staff Sgt.'s Remains Return Home 70 Years Later

 “It stunned me and I felt bad for him, not for me really,” said his son, Jack Justus.

 Staff Sgt.
-Eldon Justus was last seen directing his men to fend off an enemy attack while covering for the withdrawal of American forces in North Korea in 1950.
+Elden Justus was last seen directing his men to fend off an enemy attack while covering for the withdrawal of American forces in North Korea in 1950.

 READ ALSO: Buzzing With Life: Veteran Finds Passion In Beekeeping